softwareliberationarmy/minesweeper-ts-tdd-2/README.md

 - right-click to add flag to a bomb cell

 - selectors for size of the gameboard
-- add a Minesweeper.tsx for the gameboard and associated controls
+- add react context for managing game state